chuandu2/chuandu2.github.io/_posts/2017-01-23-Waiting in-Airport-Security-Checkpoint:-A-Perspective from-Queueing-Theory.md

 <p align="center">
 <img src="/images/exp.png" width = "180">
 <p/>

+- Then we run a non-linear least squares regression, getting following result:

 <p align="center">
 <img src="/images/R output.png" width = "600">
 </p>

+- Based on information resulted from regression, we figure out that rate of occurrence of arriving every x thousands people is λexp^(-λx), with rate of arrival **λ = 0.03404**.

 #### 2.2.2 Distribution of Passenger Arrival Over Time